Up Radical Art

 The aesthetics of ideas

 Nevertheless, there is another possibility.
 Ideas themselves may be treated as artworks.
-Independently of their literal interpretation in terms of the real world, they may be the object of a "second-order perception", which considers them in their associative and metaphorical relations to other ideas in the same and other domains.
-It has often been observed that the contemplation of mathematical and philosophical notions is aesthetically rewarding in just this way.
+Liberated from their claim to truth or usefulness, they may be the object of a "second-order perception", which considers them in their associative and metaphorical relations to other ideas and experiences, in the same and other domains.
+It has often been observed that the contemplation of mathematical and philosophical notions may be aesthetically rewarding in just this way.

 For several centuries, the "art of ideas" has been practiced incidentally in the margins of philosophy and literature.
-In the early 1960's it became an acknowledged artistic genre, first in avant-garde music and subsequently in the visual arts.
-This page provides links to material about this tradition, and to material about its antecedents and parallels in other domains and periods.
+But in the course of the 1960's it became an explicitly acknowledged artistic genre, first in avant-garde music and subsequently in the visual arts.
+This page provides links to material about this tradition, and about some of its antecedents and parallels in other domains and periods.

 Note that we employ the phrase "concept art" in a strict and well-defined sense: the presentation of verbally articulated ideas as artworks.
 By going back to Henry Flynt's original terminology, we hope to improve somewhat on the language of current art criticism, which tends to lump all analytically oriented art together under one completely vague notion of "conceptual art".